Board & Staff

 Staff

-A. Scott Wood, Artistic & Executive Director
+A. Scott Wood, Artistic Director

-Nicole Powlison, Executive Administrator
+Nicole Powlison, Executive Director

-Executive Administrator Nicole Powlison received her master’s and doctorate in historical musicology from Florida State University.
+Executive Director Nicole Powlison received her master’s and doctorate in historical musicology from Florida State University.
 Her dissertation, “Amy Beach’s Cabildo: An American Opera,” presents a historical context and critical edition of the composer’s unpublished opera.
 Her research interests also include the history of opera in the United States, music publishing, and music history pedagogy.
 She lectures on music history at local universities.